microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 Logically different subtrees are independent of each-other, and when operations do span them, both sides or a common parent can be constrained as needed.

 Users of Shared Tree are encouraged to factor their applications in this tree structured pattern as well, allowing subtrees to be passed into the relevant application components.
-This helps enable reuse of application components withing and across shared tree applications, as well as best enables optimizations like those mentioned in "Efficient Data Storage" to be effective and encapsulated.
+This helps enable reuse of application components within and across shared tree applications, as well as best enables optimizations like those mentioned in "Efficient Data Storage" to be effective and encapsulated.

 Some areas of the SharedTree design that currently do not deliver ideal subtree isolation are: